 Cleon has extensive experience in judicial review proceedings and has been involved in the following notable cases:

-Cleon’s experience further includes:
+Cleon’s broader public law experience includes:

 Cleon also assisted Jonathan Cooper OBE of Doughty Street Chambers in delivering the week-long Advanced Human Rights Law Training Programme for senior Foreign Office policymakers and diplomats.